-Py2exe is a distutils extension (see Extending Distutils (in Distributing Python Modules)) which wraps Python scripts into executable Windows programs (.exe files).
+Py2exe is a distutils extension (see extending-distutils) which wraps Python scripts into executable Windows programs (\.exe files).
 When you have done this, you can distribute your application without requiring your users to install Python.

 3.4.3 WConio

 Since Python's advanced terminal handling layer, curses, is restricted to Unix-like systems, there is a library exclusive to Windows as well: Windows Console I/O for Python.